 Posted on March 21, 2020

-- Distilleries across the U.S. are making their own hand sanitizers and giving it away for free.
-Now there's 2 reasons to love distilleries!
+Distilleries across the U.S. are making their own hand sanitizers and giving it away for free.
+Now there are 2 reasons to love distilleries!

-- Scientists in Israel have also noted the potential to annouce development of a coronavirus vaccine within weeks.
+Scientists in Israel have also noted the potential to announce development of a coronavirus vaccine within weeks.

-- A 103-year-old Chinese grandmother has made a full recovery from COVID-19.
-She wasn't going to let a little thing like that slow her down!
+A 103-year-old Chinese grandmother has made a full recovery from COVID-19.

 Do you have something positive to contribute, please send it to me so I can add it to the list!